billdenney/equil2/cran-comments.md

 * The caveat in the DESCRIPTION file of "This program is intended for research use, only." was required by Dr. Lieske to allow for its release.
 * Updated DESCRIPTION based on CRAN review.
+* Updated DESCRIPTION to correct grammatical issues found by Victoria Wimmer